llleeeaaannn/resetcss/README.md

 # My Reset CSS

 This is my custom reset CSS file.
 It’s similar to many of the classic resets with my own twist, feel free to use it as and when you wish.

 ## The Breakdown

 First, we simply take all elements, including the pseudo-elements, and set them to border-box sizing.
 If you don’t know what border-box is, you should, it makes CSS sane.
-See here for more.
+See (here for more)[https://developer.mozilla.org/en-US/docs/Web/CSS/box-sizing].

 By the way, I've seen people use *::before to select pseudo-elements instead of just ::before , they function the exact same way so save yourself the character.